Conformational variability of loops in the SARS-CoV-2 spike protein: Materials and Methods

 For each S protein chain, we first used DSSP \citep{Kabsch1983} to determine the secondary structure classification of each residue.
 The 8-state DSSP classification was reduced to the traditional three types of helix (H), sheet (E), and coil (C) following the conventions in the SPIDER3 \citep{heffernan2017capturing} secondary structure prediction method: we map DSSP's ``G'', ``H'', and ``I'' to H; ``E'' and ``B'' to E; the remaining three states are mapped to C. Due to structural variability, the classified type (H, E, or C) for a given residue position may not always agree among the 193 S protein chains.
 Thus, we define a loop region for our study as follows: a segment of five or more consecutive residues where over 50\% of the protein chains at each position are classified as type C. Further, if two such segments are separated by only one E or H type residue (i.e., where less than 50\% of the chains are type C at that position), we treat the two combined segments (including that connecting residue) as a single loop region.

 With the starting and ending positions of loops defined in this manner, we check for the presence of sequence variants in each loop region among the S protein chains.
 If multiple distinct residue sequences are observed for a loop region, we shall treat each unique sequence separately for further analysis.
 This allows us to document the possible impact of mutations on the loop conformations.
 Thus, we shall say that a loop instance consists of its starting and ending positions together with its unique residue sequence.
+We then consider the structural variability of each loop instance.
+To account for the potential disordered nature and structural uncertainties of loops, we extract both the atomic coordinates and B-factors from the PDB chains.
+Taking all chains that have no missing coordinates or B-factors within the loop residues, we compute their pairwise RMSD matrix based on the loop's backbone (N, C$_\alpha$, C, and O) atoms.
+The RMSD calculation is applied after the backbone atoms of the loop residues for each pair are optimally superimposed using the Kabsch algorithm \citep{kabsch1976solution}.
+This is the `local RMSD' \citep{choi2010fread,karami2019dareus} that compares the loop region only, and so is not sensitive to orientation differences in the rest of the structure.
+Based on that distance matrix, we apply hierarchical clustering with average linkage \citep[UPGMA,][]{sokal1958statistical} and a distance cutoff of 1.5 \AA~\citep{marks2018predicting} to form initial clusters of loop conformations.